relative-studios/react-todo/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## `Connecting To Databse`

 Add username and Password provided by Lead developer to ATLAS_URI in .env file.
-Then:
+Then run the command:

 ### `nodemon server`

-To start up the back end server and test connection
+To start up the back end server and test the database connection.